-This survey uses the Generalized Estimation System (G-Est) developed at Statistics Canada to produce its domain estimates and quality indicators.
+This survey uses the Generalized Estimation System developed at Statistics Canada to produce its domain estimates and quality indicators.
 It is a SAS-based application for producing estimates for domains of a population based on a sample and auxiliary information.
-Estimates are computed at several levels of interest such as NAICS and province, based on the most recent classification information for the statistical entity and the survey reference period.
+Estimates are computed at several levels of interest, such as the North American Industry Classification System and province, based on the most recent classification information for the statistical entity and the survey reference period.

 Population totals are calculated.